kustav255/ESIM-RESTAPI-springboot-mysql-dockercompose/README.md

 The Swagger have some detail on the API Endpoints, their functions, params, and expected responses

+We are using the HTTP Methods and URL patterns as below:

+GET
+/devices/{id}
+Get device by ID

+PUT
+/devices/{id}
+Update device name and/or brand (Not possible to do if device state is "in-use")

+DELETE
+/devices/{id}
+Delete device by ID (Not possible to do if device state is "in-use")

+PATCH
+/devices/{id}
+Update device state

+GET
+/devices
+Get all devices

+POST
+/devices
+Add a new device

 ------
 Future Improvements - Testing: